-The reward given to Joao Goncalves Zarco; a knight of the royal court of Portugal was the captaincy of half the island of Madeira with Funchal being the capital.
-The title gave him the highest powers to control and develop the island as he saw fit.
-A title that would be passed down from the 15th century until the extinction of the Portuguese monarchy in 1910.
-It was his love for the island he discovered that he insured that his heirs were aware of the great responsability they had in governing this island.
-It didnt take long for Madeira to become one of Portugal’s most profitable regions by the 16th century.
-The family began to climb the social latter in Portugal’s royal court and used their holdings in the Atlantic to gain influence in all aspects of Portuguese society.
-Tristao Teixiera was given the captaincy of the other half of the island of Madeira to govern and develop as he saw fit under the crown.
+The reward given to Joao Goncalves Zarco, a loyal knight in the Portuguese court, was the captaincy of half the island of Madeira.
+The title gave him the highest powers to control and develop the island as he saw fit creating the island’s capital and naming it Funchal.
+It didn’t take long for Madeira to become one of Portugal’s most prosperous regions by the 16th century with the large sugarcane plantations cultivated on the island, bringing in lots of money to Portugal’s coffers.
+The title and feudal control of the island were passed down to Joao Goncalves Zarco’s heirs, with the firstborn male in the family responsible for governing the island.
+Tristao Teixeira was given the captaincy of the other half of Madeira’s island to manage and develop as he saw fit under the crown.
 A title passed on to his descendants.